wp-document-revisions/wp-document-revisions/readme.txt

 = How do I use the `get_document_revisions` function in my theme or plugin? = Simply call `get_document_revisions( 100 )` where 100 represents the ID of the document you'd like to query.
 The function returns an array of revisions objects.
 Each revisions's `post_content` represents the ID of that revisions attachment object. `get_permalink()` should work with that revision's ID to get the revision permalink (e.g., to link to the revision directly).

+= I'm a developer, can I contribue? =
+Of course.
+Feel free to [fork the project on GitHub](https://github.com/benbalter/WP-Document-Revisions) and submit your contributions via pull request.

 == Changelog ==

 = 1.2.2 =
+* Plugin [posted to Github](https://github.com/benbalter/WP-Document-Revisions) if developers would like to fork and contribute
 * Performance and scalability improvements to backend; files attached to documents are now excluded from media lists by join statements rather than subqueries
 * If plugin is unable to locate requested file on server, standard theme's 404 template is served (rather than serving "404 -- file not found" via `wp_die()` previously) and E_USER_NOTICE level error is thrown.
 Diagnostic information will be available via debug bar (if WP_DEBUG is enabled) or in the standard PHP error log
 * Fix for fatal error when user without `read_document_revisions` capability called `wp_get_attachment_url()` on file attached to a revision